Jakson-Almeida/Rust-Web-Assembly/README.md

 This project is a simple yet functional example designed to explore **WebAssembly (WASM) integrated with Rust**.
 WebAssembly is a binary instruction format that provides a way to run code written in multiple languages on the web at near-native speed.
 Rust, known for its performance and safety, complements WebAssembly by allowing developers to write fast and secure web applications.

 ## Project Overview
-The project is an educational tool to demonstrate how Rust can interact with web technologies through WebAssembly.
-It includes a basic user interface that showcases dynamic interaction with Rust-generated WebAssembly.
+The project is an educational tool demonstrating how Rust can interact with web technologies through WebAssembly.
+It features a frontend entirely developed using the Sycamore framework, showcasing dynamic interactions and reactivity within a Rust-generated WebAssembly environment.

 ![WebAssembly project](https://github.com/Jakson-Almeida/Rust-Web-Assembly/blob/main/data/READ-ME-img1.png)